Sriwijaya Journal of Internal Medicine

 Abstract

-Introduction: Beta-thalassemia major (β-TM) is a chronic transfusion-dependent hemolytic disorder in which thalassemia bone disease (TBD) is among the most frequent and least resolved long-term complications, driven by ineffective erythropoiesis with marrow expansion, iron-overload toxicity, and endocrine and nutritional deficiencies.
-Case Presentation: We report a 27-year-old woman with β-TM diagnosed at the age of two years and a long history of iron overload, who presented with severe, movement-limiting pain of the right lower limb that had been intermittent since 2019 and acutely worsened over the preceding month.
-She had a documented hypersensitivity to deferasirox and was maintained on deferiprone.
-Examination revealed clinical anemia, hepatosplenomegaly, and a spontaneously painful, immobile right lower limb.
-Investigations confirmed hypochromic microcytic anemia (hemoglobin 5 g/dL), elevated ferritin, and low calcium and vitamin D levels.
-Pelvic radiography showed diffuse osteopenia; femoral radiography showed widening of the medullary cavity with an Erlenmeyer flask deformity; and magnetic resonance imaging revealed extensive hemosiderin deposition throughout the visualized bone and within the right rectus femoris muscle.
-Dual-energy X-ray absorptiometry showed a lowest Z-score of −3.5 at the left forearm, confirming profound, below-expected bone mineral density for age.
-Conclusion: This case highlights the diagnostic and therapeutic complexity of advanced TBD — structural deformity, soft-tissue iron deposition, and profound osteoporosis compounded by chelation-limited iron control — and underscores the necessity of an urgent, individualized, multidisciplinary approach.
+Background: Beta-thalassemia major (β-TM) is a chronic transfusion-dependent hemolytic disorder in which thalassemia bone disease (TBD) is among the most frequent and least resolved long-term complications, driven by ineffective erythropoiesis with marrow expansion, iron-overload toxicity, and endocrine and nutritional deficiencies.
+Objective: To report a case of severe thalassemia bone disease in a young woman with transfusion-dependent β-TM and to highlight its diagnostic and therapeutic complexity.
+Case presentation: A 27-year-old woman with β-TM diagnosed at age two and a long history of iron overload presented with severe, movement-limiting right lower-limb pain, intermittent since 2019 and acutely worsened over the preceding month.
+She had documented hypersensitivity to deferasirox and was maintained on deferiprone.
+Examination showed clinical anemia, hepatosplenomegaly, and a painful, immobile right lower limb.
+Investigations confirmed hypochromic microcytic anemia (hemoglobin 5 g/dL), elevated ferritin, and low calcium and vitamin D. Pelvic radiography showed diffuse osteopenia; femoral radiography showed medullary widening with an Erlenmeyer flask deformity; and MRI revealed extensive hemosiderin deposition throughout the visualized bone and within the right rectus femoris muscle.
+DXA showed a lowest Z-score of −3.5, confirming profound low bone mineral density for age.
+Conclusion: This case highlights the diagnostic and therapeutic complexity of advanced TBD — structural deformity, soft-tissue iron deposition, and profound osteoporosis compounded by chelation-limited iron control — and underscores the need for an urgent, individualized, multidisciplinary approach.

 Copyrights © 2026